-You may consider majoring in rhetoric if you're drawn to analyzing words and text, and how composition and speech are used to influence others, further agendas, construct narratives or create policies.
+You may consider majoring in rhetoric if you're drawn to analyzing words and text, and how composition and speech are used to influence others, further agendas, construct narratives, or create policies.

-This would be an ideal major for those interested in writing in law, policy, politics, non-profit, social justice or related topics.
+This would be an ideal major for those interested in writing in law, policy, politics, non-profit, social justice, or related topics.

-If you're specifically interested in script-writing, screenwriting, film criticism or arts journalism, you may want to consider theater or cinema majors that include some coursework in these topics.
+If you're specifically interested in scriptwriting, screenwriting, film criticism, or arts journalism, you may want to consider theater or cinema majors that include some coursework in these topics.
 Cinema studies, specifically, may be housed within a larger media department or media studies program.

-General communications degrees are available, as well as more specific degrees like mass communications, media or media communications.
+General communications degrees are available, as well as more specific degrees like mass communications, media, or media communications.

 Communications studies are sometimes more general, covering everything from television to politics to technical topics, so be sure to narrow down what you really want in your program, or look for programs that offer concentrations within the major, so that you can focus on writing aspects.

-As opposed to the more general communications programs described above, digital communications programs often focus on mobile, online or interactive communications.
+As opposed to the more general communications programs described above, digital communications programs often focus on mobile, online, or interactive communications.

 Media/New Media/Emerging Media/Social Media

-Those who want to write specifically for online, interactive or mobile platforms will want to check out these relatively new programs and degrees.
+Those who want to write specifically for online, interactive, or mobile platforms will want to check out these relatively new programs and degrees.